-Welcome to the blog for our section of ENGL 205, British Literature to 1700, Fall 2016.
+Welcome to the blog for our section of ENGL 205, British Literature to 1700, Spring 2018.
 As with any survey course, this one is selective; had we but worlds enough, and time, we could perhaps read a representative selection of literature from this thousand-year stretch, but alas we have only one semester.
 So, we shall have to survey the shifting sands of the English canon as best we can -- paying homage alike to well-established monuments and the odd, forgotten Ozymandius – as well as investigating the strange and diverse forces through which canons themselves take shape.
 We will begin by looking at the history of English as an academic field, and the cultural histories that have brought the “canon wars” to their current, uneasy truce.
 We will read a wide variety of primary texts – poetry, drama, and fiction – from the full chronological range from Beowulf through 1800, along with selected commentaries and supplemental visual materials.
-Weekly response essays of one page each will be the basis for our class discussions; there will also be two formal literary essays, a midterm and final on selected texts or themes.
+Weekly response essays of one paragraph each will be the basis for our class discussions; there will also be two formal literary essays, a midterm and final on selected texts or themes.